LEDIG STILLING VED UNIVERSITETET I AGDER

 Further provisions relating to the positions as PhD Research Fellows can be found in the Regulations Concerning Terms and Conditions of Employment for the post of Post-Doctoral Research Fellow, Research Fellow, Research Assistant and Resident.

-- Strong programming skills, especially in discrete-event simulations, MATLAB, Python, and/or C/C++.
+- Strong programming skills, especially in Python, MATLAB, and/or C/C++.

 - Critical and scientific thinking

 - Professional development in a large, exciting and socially influential organisation

 - A positive, inclusive and diverse working environment